akupila/wireshark-growatt/README.md

 Copy `growatt.lua` to the [Wireshark plugin folder] (`~/.local/lib/wireshark/plugins` on MacOS).
 Create the folder if it doesn't exist.
+Lua 5.3 is required, which means it works for Wireshark 4.4.0 and newer.

-When installed, reload the lua plugins with cmd-shift-l or ctrl-shift-l.
+When installed, reload the lua plugins with `cmd-shift-L` or `ctrl-shift-L`.

 You can now look at the [sample data](./data) to see how this works.